Juka and the Monophonic Menace

 Juka and the Monophonic Menace is an action-adventure video game published and developed by Orbital Media, Inc. in PAL regions, and published by SouthPeak Interactive in NA.
 It was slated for release on the Nintendo DS, but it was ultimately canceled.

+Plot

+Juka is a young alchemist in the world of Obla.
+He goes on adventure to save his village from the Monophonic Menace.